You are here

 Tutorial assistance is available if you are receiving VA educational assistance.
 Services are available for all current students.
 These services include tutoring and workshops for academic success, as well as writing assistance.
 Please contact the Academic Resource Center located in Tower T811 or by calling 617.879.7280.

 Counseling and Wellness Center

 Free confidential and mental health services are available to all matriculated students.
-The Center is a place to go when you have a personal concern and want to talk privately with a counselor and want to explore possible options and an objective accepting way.
+The Center is a place to go when you have a personal concern and want to talk privately with a counselor and want to explore possible options in an objective accepting way.
 For more information, please contact the Counseling and Wellness Center at firstname.lastname@example.org or 617.879.7560.